 Individual Counseling: One-on-one therapy is available if you prefer more private or intensive counseling in addition to or instead of group therapy.

 Dual Diagnosis: It is very common to suffer from a mental health disorder alongside an OxyContin addiction.
 Some treatment centers specialize in treating these co-occurring mental health issues to better prevent future relapse.

 Regardless of your treatment setting, the recovery process will usually happen in three stages:

 - Detox, or withdrawal, is the first stage of OxyContin recovery.
 Medicine is available in supervised, inpatient settings that can improve the patient’s comfort during this stage.

 - Therapy usually begins once the addict is stable and physically free of the drug.
 There are many approaches to therapy.
 Make sure you find an approach that works for you.

 - The final stage of OxyContin rehab is staying sober through the attendance or participation in an aftercare program following the completion of rehab.
 This could be a 12-step program, a sober living environment, or a halfway house.
 These environments provide social support and a place to stay that is committed to being drug-free.

 Teen OxyContin Use

 Teenagers are especially susceptible to OxyContin abuse because the drug is often readily available in one’s own home or the homes of friends.
 It is common for abuse to begin by taking pills that were legitimately prescribed to someone the user knows.
 Teens sometimes incorrectly assume that because a doctor prescribed the drug to one person that it is safe for another to consume.
-This leads to high numbers of teens abusing prescription painkillers like Oxycontin.
-Here are some numbers regarding adolescent use of prescription opioids according to American Society of Addiction Medicine:
+This leads to high numbers of teens abusing prescription painkillers like OxyContin.
+Here are some numbers regarding adolescent use of prescription opioids according to the American Society of Addiction Medicine: